eustin/houston/README.md

 * Fullstack package.json to bring up the React frontend and Node backend in a single command
 * TailwindCSS for styles

-## How to install frontend and backend dependencies
+## Setup

-In the root of this repo, you'll find a `package.json` file with a `install` convenience script.
+1. In the root of this repo, you'll find a `package.json` file with a `install` convenience script.
 Running `npm run install` will install both frontend and backend dependencies.
+2. Copy the `client/.env.template` and `server/.env.template` to `.env` files.

 ## How to run the application stack